Investing Essentials

 How the interest rate works over time

-This bond’s interest rate remains the same for at least 20 years from time of purchase.
-It may change after that for the last 10 years of the 30-year bond.
+This bond’s interest rate remains fixed for at least 20 years from time of purchase.
+It may change after that for the remaining 10 years of the 30-year bond.

 How often interest is calculated